TryItOnline/cixl/README.md

 ```

 ### Records
-Records map finite sets of fields to values.
-Record types are required to specify an (optionally empty) list of parent types, traits and other record types are supported; and will inherit any fields that don't clash with its own.
+Records map finite sets of typed fields to values.
+Record types are required to specify an (optionally empty) list of parent types and traits; and will inherit any fields that don't clash with its own.

 ```
    |